joefield/NG6-starter/README.md

 * `webpack`
   * runs Webpack, which will transpile, concatenate, and compress (collectively, "bundle") all assets and modules into `dist/bundle.js`.
 It also prepares `index.html` to be used as application entry point, links assets and created dist version of our application.
 * `serve`
-  * starts a dev server via `webpack-dev-server`, serving the client folder.
+  * starts a dev server via `webpack-dev-server`, serving the src folder.
 * `watch`
   * alias of `serve`
 * `default` (which is the default task that runs when typing `gulp` without providing an argument)